TESS planets in known radial velocity cold Jupiter systems: Hot super Earth occurrence is enhanced by cold Jupiters: Super Earth occurrence rate enhanced by the presence of cold Jupiters

 Our sample contains 132 Sun-like stars hosting RV-detected cold Jupiters, among which four contain in total five transiting super Earths with orbital periods below 10\,d.
 These numbers strongly suggest that the occurrence of hot super Earths is enhanced by the presence of cold Jupiters, as is explained below.

 In the absence of any correlation between HSEs and CJs, the expected number of transiting HSEs should follows their intrinsic occurrence rate, which can be estimated as

 Here $N_\star=132$ is the total number of stars in the sample, $\eta_{\rm HSE}$ denotes the HSE occurrence rate in the period vs.\ radius plane, $p_{\rm tr}$ is the geometric transit probability (Equation~\ref{eqn:p_tr}), and $p_{\rm det}$ is the pipeline detection efficiency map (left panel in Figure~\ref{fig:sen_map}).
 The summation is performed over both orbital period (index $i$) and planetary radius (index $j$) directions.

-Adopting the HSE occurrence rate distribution given in Figure~3 of \citet{Zhu:2021}, which was derived from the Kepler sample, we obtain $\bar{N}_{\rm HSE}=0.58$, which is substantially smaller than the number of actual detections ($N_{\rm HSE}=5$).
+{We use the HSE intrinsic occurrence rates from \citet{Zhu:2021} and \citet{Petigura:2018}, which were derived based on the \textit{Kepler} sample.
+The HSE intrinsic occurrence rate exhibits a weak positive correlation with stellar metallicity, $\eta({\rm HSE})\propto 10^{\beta{\rm [Fe/H]}}$ with $\beta= 0.6\pm0.2$ \citep{Petigura:2018} While the \textit{Kepler} sample of solar-type stars has a near-solar average metallicity \citep{Dong:2014}, our RV cold Jupiter sample is systematically more metal-rich (see Figure~\ref{fig:metal}).
+This average metallicity enhancement of $\Delta {\rm [Fe/H]}\approx 0.2\,$dex consequently elevates the expected HSE occurrence rate in our sample by a factor of $1.3\pm 0.1$.
+Applying this metallicity correction to the baseline occurrence rate distributions from \citet{Zhu:2021} and \citet{Petigura:2018}, we obtain an expected HSE number of $\bar{N}_{\rm HSE}=0.87\pm0.07$ and $\bar{N}_{\rm HSE}=0.68\pm 0.06$ according to Equation~(\ref{eqn:N_HSE}), respectively.
+Here the uncertainty is dominated by the metallicity enhancement factor.
+Both predicted values are substantially smaller than the number of actual detections ($N_{\rm HSE}=5$).}

 To quantify the impact of CJ on the occurrence rate of HSE, we define an enhancement factor $f$